-Also the test functions in 2-d are not tensor-product expressions of 1-d test fuctions.
+Also the test functions in 2-d are not tensor-product expressions of 1-d test functions.
 However, it is easy to find the expressions of the test functions in the tensor basis.

 Consider the tensor basis $\tilde B_{r,s}(x,y) := B_r(x) B_s(y)$ of $Q^2$.
 In fact, $ B_{+\frac12,0}(x,y)$ is not $B_{+\frac12}(x) B_0(y)$ because $B_0(0) \neq 1$.
 Instead, we have

 \begin{theorem} The 2-d basis functions $B$ of Active Flux can be expressed in the tensor basis $\tilde B$ as follows: